Latest stories

 Warm Blooded and Cold Blooded

 Animals can be classified into two main groups based on how they regulate their body temperature: warm-blooded and cold-blooded.
-These terms are also referred to as endothermic and ectothermic.
-Warm-blooded Animals (Endothermic) Warm-blooded animals are also called endothermic animals.
-They are able to maintain a constant body temperature regardless of their surroundings.
-Examples of warm-blooded […] More
+These terms are also referred to as endothermic and ectothermic, respectively.
+Warm-Blooded Animals (Endothermic) Warm-blooded animals, or endothermic animals, are capable of maintaining a constant body temperature irrespective of their surroundings.
+This internal regulation of temperature […] More

 • in